nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

      Use case resumes at step 1.

 * 1b.
-The given command has missing inputs.
+The employee has already taken leave on any of the dates in the range of the dates.
     * 1b1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1c.
-The employee has already taken leave on any of the dates in the range of the dates.
+The end date is more than 6 days away from the start date.

     * 1c1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1d.
-The end date is more than 6 days away from the start date.
+There is no employee with the eid given as input.

     * 1d1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1e.
-There is no employee with the eid given as input.
+The end date is before start date.

     * 1e1.
-SudoHR shows an error message.

-      Use case resumes at step 1.

-* 1f.
-The end date is before start date.

-    * 1f1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 **Use case: UC8 - Delete employee's leave**

 **MSS:**

 1. User requests to delete leave from SudoHR for the employee on a specific day.
 2. SudoHR informs user that employee's leave has been successfully deleted.